 Divvy is one of the biggest fintech success stories of the 2020s.
-Founded in late 2016 by Blake Murray and Alex Bean, the Lehi, Utah-based startup went from founding to a $2.5 billion exit in just 4.5 years.
-While several companies have reached $2.5B+ valuations in that time (see appendix), few, if any have actually cashed in so quickly.
-The exit occurred in late 2021 when Bill.com came knocking at just the right time as Bill was looking to expand its offerings in the corporate card and expense management space.
+Founded in late 2016 by Blake Murray and Alex Bean, the Lehi, Utah-based startup went from founding to a $2.3 billion exit in just 4.5 years.
+While several companies have reached $2.3B+ valuations in that time (see Appendix), few, if any have actually cashed in so quickly.
+The exit occurred in mid-2021 when Bill.com was looking to expand its offerings in the corporate card and expense management space.

 Timeline of a fintech rocket ship:

 - September 2016: Founded in Lehi, Utah by Blake Murray and Alex Bean